dubo-dubon-duponey/docker-elastic/README.md

 For Elastic specifically:

 ```
-# The salt that is going to be used for storing passwords
-SALT=lalalalala

 # Domain name for your Elastic server (will be used to generate self-signed certificates, and also as a container name)
 ES_DOMAIN=myelastic.local
 # Port to expose for Elastic